-You’re only 4 ingredients away from these refreshing Orange Creamsicle Yogurt Pops.
-This small batch recipe makes only 4 yogurt pops.
+You’re only 4 ingredients away from these refreshing Orange Creamsicles!
+This small batch recipe makes only 4 orange yogurt pops.

 Items You May Need (affiliate links):